MaxRetapolis/school_board_library/README.md

 This repository contains a document processing pipeline designed to extract entities and relationships from school board meeting transcripts and build a structured knowledge graph.
 The pipeline leverages local Language Learning Models (LLMs) through Ollama to ensure data security and control.

+## TLDR and Current State ##
+My goal is to build a scalable "deep knowledge" extraction process that would derive ontology from the documents and use it to co-index both documents and ontology for improved retrieval.
+I figured out necessary prompts and a two step knowledge extraction process.
+Figuring out how to scale this process staying within the free tier of the SOTA models.

 ## Pipeline Components

 1. **Document Indexing** (`step1_read_documents.py`): Reads and indexes documents from the inbound directory.